Lanzador/DepotDownloader/README.md

  * Merged this outdated fork's features with a new version of DD (Also, right now when copying the result from Lanzador/merge-dd I had to add a line to the csproj to fix some weird error).
 The pre-merge version can be found in the pre-merge branch.
  * Finally fixed the fact it says "Will try to use app token given in the parameter." even if none is given.

+Edit #4
+ * `-delta-manifest` can be used to provide a custom delta manifest instead of whatever is stored in your config file.
+Can accept multiple values, just like `-manifest`.

 Oh, also, there's a compiled release here.

 The no-app-token branch is a version that lets you download depots without having the app token - I took the code from @IntriguingTiles.
 If using this, you must manually provide a manifest ID.